 All of the above should comfortably fit into a couple of panniers (hard or soft) on the side of the bike.
 Top boxes can be useful and tank bags even more so particularly when travelling with a pillion.
 However, they both offer extra storage space (that will be filled), high from the ground that compounds handling issues at low speed especially for those shorter in limb.
 My personal preference: keep the the back rack free for strapping light items only and the tank area also free so that nothing interferes with the handlebars and manoeuvrability.

 Some might argue that travelling with a light, small capacity bike is also important.
 I tend to agree but there are travel forums full of reviews and suggestions as to which bike does what best.
 Ultimately, there seems to be no clear consensus on any specific brand or model.

 4. Camping gear, is it worth it?

 Camping gear is bulky and can be heavy.
-Sure, camping, wild camping and cooking your own meals sounds attractive especially when confronted with the steep prices of eateries and guest houses in the west (think Scandinavia!).
-However, especially when travelling solo, resorting to abunsen burner to heat up a meagre meal of beans every day is time consuming, messy, seldom satisfying and … unsustainable.Once away from the high price zones of the world it’s easier to sit at any road side caffe and enjoy some cooked local food for the price of a few dollars without concerning yourself about scrubbing the dishes afterwards.
+Sure, camping and wild camping can be fun and cooking your own meals sounds attractive especially when confronted with the steep prices of eateries and guest houses in the west (think Scandinavia).
+However, especiallywhen travelling solo, resorting to abunsen burner to heat up a meagre meal of beans every day is time consuming, messy, seldom satisfying and unsustainable.Once away from the high price zones of the world it’s easier to sit at any road side cafe and enjoy some warm local food for the price of a few dollars without concerning yourself with scrubbing dirty dishes afterwards.